 You’ll need to find more keys as you move forward.
 Reading this may help The Fuckit Bucket .
 But the first key is accepting and understanding that no matter what you do not NEED to drink.

-If you are drinking too much too often and want to stop or take a break…come join us for a sober october
+If you are drinking too much too often and want to stop or take a break…come join us

 We are an independent, anonymous and private community who share resources, support and talk it through every day.
 It helps to have a community behind you in a world where alcohol is the only drug addiction that people will question you for NOT using